Perez wins eventful wet-dry race in Singapore

 Red Bull's Sergio Perez held off Ferrari's Charles Leclerc to win an incident-packed Singapore Grand Prix run in treacherous wet-dry conditions.

-Championship leader Max Verstappen finished seventh after a frustrating race from the same place on the grid that included a major error from the Red Bull driver.
+Title leader Max Verstappen finished seventh after a frustrating race that included a major error from the Red Bull driver.

-Verstappen can clinch the title in Japan next Sunday, but would need the results of both Perez and Leclerc to go his way.
+Verstappen can win the title in Japan next Sunday, but would need the results of Perez and Leclerc to go his way.

-However, Perez is under investigation for a safety car infringement, with race stewards due to rule on any penalty after the race.
+Race stewards are due to rule on any penalty after the race.
 If given a time penalty, he could forfeit the win.

 Lewis Hamilton also had a difficult evening under the lights of Marina Bay and finished only ninth after two errors.